Israel lobby in the United States: Degree of influence

 found the Israeli lobby won; that is, achieved its policy objective, 60 percent of the time.
 The most important variable was the president's position.
 When the president supported the lobby, it won 95 percent of the time.
 At first glance it appears the lobby was only successful because its objectives coincided with those of the president, but the lobby's influence was demonstrated by the fact that it still won 27 percent of the cases when the president opposed its position.

 However, some U.S. government officials and journalists have stated that the Israel lobby is not so powerful that they control U.S. foreign policy.

 Progressive journalist John R. MacArthur wrote:

 Former Secretary of State George Shultz stated "the notion that U.S. policy on Israel and Middle East is the result of [the Israel lobby's] influence is simply wrong."
-Dennis B. Ross, former U.S. ambassador and chief peace negotiator in the Middle East under Bill Clinton, who is now an official at WINEP, wrote:
+Dennis B. Ross, a Jewish-American diplomat and special Middle East coordinator under Bill Clinton, who is now an official at WINEP, wrote:

 never in the time that I led the American negotiations on the Middle East peace process did we take a step because 'the lobby' wanted us to.
 Nor did we shy away from one because 'the lobby' opposed it.
 That is not to say that AIPAC and others have no influence.
 They do.
 But they don't distort U.S. policy or undermine American interests.

 Individual journalists each have their own opinions on how powerful the Israel lobby is.
 Glenn Frankel wrote: "On Capitol Hill the Israel lobby commands large majorities in both the House and Senate."
-Michael Lind produced a cover piece on the Israel lobby for the UK publication Prospect in 2002 which concluded, "The truth about America's Israel lobby is this: it is not all-powerful, but it is still far too powerful for the good of the U.S. and its alliances in the Middle East and elsewhere.".
+Michael Lind produced a cover piece on the Israel lobby for the UK publication Prospect in 2002 which concluded, "The truth about America's Israel lobby is this: it is not all-powerful, but it is still far too powerful for the good of the U.S. and its alliances in the Middle East and elsewhere."
 Tony Judt, writing in The New York Times, asked rhetorically, "Does the Israel Lobby affect our foreign policy choices?
 Of course – that is one of its goals. ...
 But does pressure to support Israel distort American decisions?
 That's a matter of judgment."

 According to a public opinion poll by Zogby International of 1,036 likely voters from October 10–12, 2006, 40% of American voters at least somewhat believe the Israel lobby has been a key factor in going to war in Iraq.
 The following poll question was used: "Question: Do you strongly agree, somewhat agree, somewhat disagree, or strongly disagree that the work of the Israel lobby on Congress and the Bush administration has been a key factor for going to war in Iraq and now confronting Iran?"